jhpyle/docassemble/demo.md

   % if interface() == 'web':
   In the navigation bar above, you can click "[Help]" to see the help text associated with the interview and with the individual question (if any).
-If "Help <i class="glyphicon glyphicon-star"></i>" appears in the navigation bar, that means help text specific to the question is available.
+If "Help :star:" appears in the navigation bar, that means help text specific to the question is available.

   Click "Source" to toggle the display of the [YAML] code used to generate the question.
 (Note: the "Source" tab is available because